Mohammed Shami To Feature In Playing 11 Against PAK

 (On India’s preparations) – We’re standing in good position right now.
-We are very well prepared.Also Read – IND vs PAK: Mohammed Rizwan Banter With Indian Fans Goes Viral Ahead of T20 World Cup Match, Watch Video
+We are very well prepared.Also Read – LIVE AUS vs NZ Score, T20 World Cup 2022: Australia Opt To Bowl, Check Playing 11’s

 – On Mohammed Shami – his experience, playing for India and his quality made him am automatic replacement for Bumrah